 Most certainly neo-vintage, this timepiece boasts a bezel inspired by portholes and is worn on a strap made from fabric reminiscent of rigging patterns.
 It is bound to make sailing enthusiasts happy as well as those who love meticulous French watchmaking, committed to the values of durability and transmission.

 TAG Heuer Formula 1 Senna Special Edition

-At the time, this genius racing driver was the ambassador of the brand, and he personified the values of surpassing oneself dear to the legendary S/EL watchmaking line, the contraction of the words Sport and Elegance.
-We can see a part of this line’s signature in the « S » drawing of the links of the steel bracelet of this Formula 1 Senna Special Edition.
+At the time, this genius racing driver was the ambassador of the brand, and he embodied the values of personal excellence dear to the legendary S/EL watchmaking line, which stands for Sport and Elegance.
+The signature of the line can be found in the links of the steel bracelet, reminiscent of the letter “S”, on the Formula 1 Senna Special Edition.